ultralytics/ultralytics/docs/en/models/mobile-sam.md

 We have implemented `MobileSAM` and `SAM` using the same API.
 For more usage information, please see the [SAM page](sam.md).

-### Create Segmentation Datasets with a Detection Model
+### Automatically Build Segmentation Datasets Leveraging a Detection Model

-To auto-annotate your dataset with the Ultralytics framework, use the `auto_annotate` function as shown below:
+To automatically annotate your dataset using the Ultralytics framework, utilize the `auto_annotate` function as demonstrated below:

 !!! example